davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

 Error: Unknown option 19.

 *** WORD STATS MENU ***
-Enter 1 to print frequencies.
+Enter 1 to print stats.
 Enter 2 to print histogram.
 Enter 3 to return to inputting more strings.
 Enter 4 to quit.
-4
 Exiting...
 ```